 The fact that Google is involved suggests this will be a timepiece that runs on WearOS.
 But it might be a tweaked version of the operating system as Lau adds “Wear OS definitely has room to improve.”

-It is difficult at the moment to speculate on technical specs.
+It is difficult at the moment to speculate as to actual technical specs.
 Considering the timing, we would hope Oppo Watch comes with Qualcomm’s new 4100 processor.

 Looking at the other Chinese brands, it is reasonable to expect the device will have at least a week of battery life.
 But this will largely depend on the type of display.
 Anything along the lines of an AMOLED would shrink this right down to a handful of days.
 A plethora of fitness tracking sensors should be on the cards and the above mentioned ability to communicate with OnePlus televisions and other smart products.

-We’ve seen a number of certifications.
+We’ve seen a number of other certifications.
 These include filings by the Infocomm Media Development Authority (IMDA) and India BIS certification website.
-This last one indicates we will see a few variants.
+This last one confirms we will see a few variants.

 Essential reading: Top fitness trackers and health gadgets

 We already knew there would be a W301CN.
 The last two letters stand for China.
 The Indian certification reveals there will also be two global variants: W301GB and W501GB.
-We don’t know what the difference will be between them.
+Presumably one of them will be the Sport, the other the Classic variant.

 Yes!
 The OnePlus Watch is indeed coming very soon to India.
 Have spotted the 2 variants (W501GB,W301GB) on the Indian BIS certification website.